avoup/tech-interview-problems/README.md

 These are the problems that I had to solve in Toptal interview.
 I was interviewed for Senior Node.js developer position.
 If you are interested in more details you can check out a [Video](https://youtu.be/QczD-QKiD-E 'Toptal interview') I made about it.
 Including problems and explanations of the solutions.

+**NOTE:** The problems mentioned here are not exact same problems that I got in an interview, as it is not allowed to share them.
+The problems shown here are close alternatives I found online and ARE PUBLIC.
+**UPDATE:** On a demand of a toptal technical screener problem 1 of step 3 was removed

 ## Step 2

 ### Problem 1 - phonebook